proxytranslation/user-docs/workbench/navigation/navigation.md

 Bones warnings would generally apply to **any** situation where the words "delete" and "regex" are intimated in the same sentence.
-That being said, to give you a measure of peace of mind, deletion of segments is not as final as we make it out to be: when TM Freeze is **disabled**, you can re-add segments anytime by Scanning or visiting in Preview the page that contains the deleted segments.
+That being said, to give you a measure of peace of mind, deletion of segments is not as final as we seem to make it out to be: when TM Freeze is **disabled**, you can re-add segments anytime by Scanning or visiting in Preview the page that contains the deleted segments.

-But that is new words added each time.
+_But that is new words added each time_.
 So, if for no other reason, be careful about deleting segments in order to avoid unnecessary expenses.
 Buyer, beware!

 ## Preview